urbanopt/urbanopt-cli/README.md

 ## Development

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `lib/version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To install this gem onto your local machine, clone this repo and run `rake install`.
+If you make changes to this repo, update the version number in `lib/version.rb` in your first commit.
+When ready to release, run the changelog script at `lib/change_log.rb` and copy the appropriate portion of the output into `CHANGELOG.md`.
+Run `bundle exec rake release` which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).